Shared appreciation mortgage: Millennium Product

 The Bank of Scotland shared-appreciation mortgage was selected as one of 1,012 Millennium Products by the Design Council.
 The Millennium Product concept was launched by Prime Minister Tony Blair in September 1997 and the full and final list was unveiled by him in December 1999.
 He hailed the Millennium Products companies as "the very best of British innovation, creativity and design."
 The Bank of Scotland shared-appreciation mortgage was described by the Design Council as "A mortgage which allows you to release cash tied up in your house for 0% interest payments, in return for a share in any appreciation in value from the sale of the home."
 The description does not state the size of the share in the appreciation in the value of the home.
 By the time the final list of Millennium Products was announced in December 1999, shared-appreciation mortgages were no longer being offered for sale by either Bank of Scotland or Barclays Bank.

 SAM products and companies

 "Appreciation share : loan" is the ratio of the lender's percentage share of the appreciationto the percentage of the initial value of the property that was borrowed.

+Bank of Scotland PLC and the nine BoS (Shared Appreciation Mortgages) companies are subsidiaries of Lloyds Banking Group PLC.
+Bank of Scotland merged with Halifax in 2001 to form HBOS (Halifax Bank of Scotland).
+Lloyds TSB Group negotiated a takeover of HBOS in 2008 and changed its name to Lloyds Banking Group on completion of the takeover in 2009.